TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement-schedule.md

 * Saved searches must be saved as computer groups to appear.
 See [Computer Groups in Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/platform/computer-groups#log-query)

+### **Scheduled deployment doesn't occur**

+* Check the "Start time" field on the [schedule settings](https://docs.microsoft.com/azure/automation/manage-update-multi#schedule-an-update-deployment).
+The schedule doesn't start firing until the start time has passed.
+* Check the "Recurrence" field to ensure the schedule is correctly configured.
+The options are the same as described in the [Azure Automation Schedules](https://docs.microsoft.com/azure/automation/shared-resources/schedules) document.
+* Check the "Set Expiration" and "Expires" fields to ensure the schedule has not expired.

 ## **Recommended Documents**

 * [Troubleshoot issues using Update Management](https://docs.microsoft.com/azure/automation/troubleshoot/update-management)